kubernetes/enhancements/keps/sig-api-machinery/4346-informer-metrics/README.md

 proposal will be implemented, this is the place to discuss them.
 -->

+Add a feature gate `InformMetrics` in client-go.
+It is disabled when in the Alpha state.

+### Informer metrics
 Introduce the informer metrics struct `informerMetrics` and `eventHandlerMetrics`.
 It is similar to the existing `workqueue` metrics.

 ```